namninja/IterableCoffee/README.md

 # Sample iOS App

 Welcome to the **Sample iOS App** repository!
 This app demonstrates basic functionality and integration with Iterable SDK.
 Follow the instructions below to get started.

+Update:
+Added the ability to switch between two projects labeled Email or Hybrid, but effectively can be treated as Sandbox or Prod projects

 ---